Best Bitcoin ETF in 2026: Which One Should You Buy?

 GBTC predates the January 2024 spot ETF era entirely.
 The Grayscale Bitcoin Trust launched as a closed-end trust in 2013 and accumulated holders for over a decade before converting to ETF format.
 Many long-term holders have massive unrealized gains from early Bitcoin exposure.
 Selling GBTC to switch to a low-cost alternative triggers a taxable event — potentially 20–37% of the gain depending on holding period and tax bracket.
 For some holders, paying 1.50% annually in perpetuity is economically preferable to realizing a massive one-time tax liability.

-Grayscale partially addressed this by spinning off the BTC Mini Trust in August 2024 and distributing shares to existing GBTC holders, offering a lower-cost alternative while preserving some tax basis.
+Grayscale partially addressed this by spinning off the BTC Mini Trust in July 2024 and distributing shares to existing GBTC holders, offering a lower-cost alternative while preserving some tax basis.

 See the full IBIT vs GBTC comparison.
 Considering Fidelity instead?
 See our FBTC vs GBTC comparison.